jaswinder97/string_calculator/README.md

 * Secrets/environment variables: use `VISUAL="nano" bin/rails credentials:edit --environment development`
   It has username and password of database in use for postgresql

-* Database initialization
+* Database initialization:

-* How to run the test suite
+* How to run the test suite: `rails test`
+  Use this file direct path for our service: `rails test test/services/calculator_test.rb`

 * Services (job queues, cache servers, search engines, etc.)